Eurocamp/engineering-test/README.md

 ## Task 3 (1 hour)

+:warning: Please note that you should just picks the tasks that fit your specialisation e.g. backend developers should choose `[Backend]` tasks. <i>Do not do all the tasks</i>

 The API at localhost:3001 is what you will communicate with.
 It has 3 entity collections with various CRUD operations.

 However some of the endpoints do fail sometimes and return exceptions or 500 error responses every so often.